cherise215/MaxStyle/README.md

 Where to insert MaxStyle?
 Well, MaxStyle can be inserted after any conv blocks in a neural network, preferred to be applied to augmenting *low-level* features.
 In order to directly visualize the effect of MaxStyle and use it for standard image space data augmentation, in the paper, we design an auxiliary style-augmented image decoder.
 This decoder is attached to a segmentation network, turning the network to a dual-branch network for both image segmentation and image reconstruction/style augmentation.
 We found such a design can improve not only the interpretability of feture augmentation, but also the robustness of the segmentation network.
 We recommend to randomly insert MaxStyle in the low-level feature output from the decoder, e.g., insert MaxStyle after the last 1 st, 2nd, 3rd blocks.

-Core implementations of this paper can be found at:
+Core implementation can be found at:
 - MaxStyle layer with learnable paprameters for smart style pertubation: [src/advanced/maxstyle.py](src/advanced/maxstyle.py).
 - An example of an image decoder with MaxStyle layers inserted [src/models/ebm/encoder_decoder.py](src/models/ebm/encoder_decoder.py), see MyDecoder.apply_max_style().
 - Code for generating and optimizing style augmentation at training can be found at [src/models/advanced_triplet_recon_segmentation_model.py](src/models/advanced_triplet_recon_segmentation_model.py), see generate_max_style_image().